ipuldev/microservices-docker-go/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Microservices docker is an example how micraservices is actually work in a simple environment, managing traefik and authentication is basic implementation on this project.It's Written in Go but flexible to add another services using another language.
+Microservices docker is an example how micraservices is actually work in a simple environment, managing traefik and authentication is basic implementation on this project.It's written by Go flexible to add another services using another language.

 Detail Structure Project :
 * Auth Service